 - June 21, 2011 - The Fresno County Board of Supervisors approved a new Comprehensive Economic Development Strategy (CEDS), which included the Fresno Aquarium project for the first time.

-- August 31, 2012 - Thanks to the generosity of our Charter Members, donors and sponsors, and especially to a $12,000 dedicated gift from Tessa and Nick Cavelletto at the end of 2011, our structural engineer.
-Bob Parrish, PE of Parrish Hansen, Incorporated completed the structural plans for the Phase One life support basement of the Fresno Aquarium project.
+- August 31, 2012 - Thanks to the generosity of our Charter Members, donors and sponsors, including a dedicated gift from Tessa and Nick Cavelletto, Chowchilla-area almond farmers, our structural engineer.
+Bob Parrish, PE of Parrish Hansen, Incorporated of Clovis completed the structural plans for the Phase One life support basement of the Fresno Aquarium project.

 - 2013 - We launched our second Capital Campaign - From the Ground Up - which seeks to raise $730,000 from individuals, families and businesses who put their names on the 5,100 (2,200 large and 2,900 regular) concrete blocks needed to build the life support basement.
 This very first building on our site will be constructed approximately where the cars are parked in the photo at the top of this page.

-- May 5, 2015 - Aquarius Aquarium Institute applied to the County of Fresno for a Director Review and Approval (DRA #4400) to build a +/- 6,000 sq ft Aquaculture Building on the Fresno Aquarium property.
+- May 5, 2015 - After generous donations to the From the Ground Up campaign had reached a point where we had enough money in the bank to start construction activities, including substantial support from the Cavellettos once again, Aquarius Aquarium Institute applied to the County of Fresno for a Director Review and Approval (DRA #4400) to build a +/- 6,000 sq ft Aquaculture Building on the Fresno Aquarium property.
 For the next eight months, the County and numerous State agencies thoroughly reviewed our plans, provided an opportunity for other local agencies to comment and developed recommendations for Conditions of Approval for the project.

 - December 31, 2015 - Aquarius Aquarium Institute received a letter from the County of Fresno stating that Director Review and Approval Application #4400 was approved on December 7, 2015, subject to an appeal period of 15 days.
 Since an appeal was not filed during that time period, the Director's decision is final and Aquarius Aquarium Institute has 2 years to construct its very first building - the Fresno Aquarium Aquaculture Building - and to comply with all the Conditions of Approval.